praman2s/youbot-py/source/index.rst

 	base = robot.GetBase()  	# Tries to check if the base is connected. base.SetVelocity([x,y,theta]) 	# Sets the base velocity to x,y and theta. base.GetVelocity()              # Returns a 3x1 (x,y,\theta) velocity vector.
+	base.GetPose()                  # Returns the pose info based on odometry.

 Examples
 ==================